PlaybackDevs/omegafps-game/README.md

 After completing first steps, and platform specific first step, open the project file, then click "Build".

 # What is the "devs_images" folder?
 That folder is used for gource.
-If you at least made 1 commit, your profile image will be put in that folder for progress report videos.
+If you become a new contributer, your profile image will be put in that folder for progress report videos.